 Economic diplomacy is at the core of the Australian Government's international engagement.
 DFAT is leading the Government's economic diplomacy agenda bringing together Australia's foreign affairs, trade, development and other international economic activities, to deliver greater prosperity for Australia, our region and the world.
 Australia has a clear national interest in the security, stability and prosperity of Africa.

 Australian investment in Africa is thriving, particularly in the resources sector.
-There are over 170 Australian companies developing or operating over 400 projects across 35 African countries.
+There are over 170 ASX-listed companies operating in 35 countries in Africa.

 For more information on doing business and opportunities in Africa please see the Austrade website.